flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

   - A **256 B EEPROM**: A re-writable ROM that stores unique identifiers (serial number, region, Ethernet MAC address, etc).
   - **Video Encoder**: The encoder is primarily connected to the GPU but controlled through the SMBus.
 - **IDE Controller**: This is a standard protocol widely used on PCs to communicate with Hard drives, optical readers and so forth.
 A single wide ribbon cable is used to connect the motherboard with the DVD drive and the HDD.
-- **Low Pin Count** or 'LPC' bus: This is another interface borrowed from the PC, but instead of connecting the *good old* PC BIOS, it communicates with a Flash ROM, which in turn stores the equivalent of a BIOS.
-The Flash is 1 MiB large.
+- **Low Pin Count** or 'LPC' bus: This is another interface borrowed from the PC, but instead of connecting the *good old* PC BIOS, it communicates with a **Flash ROM**, which in turn stores the equivalent of a BIOS.
+The Flash is **1 MiB** large.

 ### The controller

-The Xbox came with a bulky controller called **The Duke**, its set of inputs aren't any different from what the other competitors had... except the usage of analogue circuitry (8-bit wide) on the face buttons, allowing games to detect 'half-presses' from most of the button set.
+The Xbox came with a bulky controller called **The Duke**, its set of inputs isn't any different from what the other competitors had... except for the usage of analogue circuitry (8-bit wide) on the face buttons, allowing games to detect 'half-presses' from most of the button set.
 On the other side, the Duke was so widely criticised that Microsoft replaced it with a new revision called **Controller S** months after the release of the console.

 ::: {.subfigures .toleft .tabs-nested}